Theology, Religion, and Philosophy of Religion

 More information on the Faculty and the course can be found on the Faculty’s website.

-Magdalene has a long and strong tradition in theology and the study of religion.
-Each year we make one to three offers in the subject, and there are usually a number of postgraduate students studying for a master’s degree or PhD.
+Magdalene has a strong heritage in the arts and humanities generally, and in theological and philosophical studies in particular.
+C. S. Lewis was a Fellow here, and Dr Rowan Williams, the former Archbishop of Canterbury and a scholar and poet, was Master from 2013-2020.
+Each year we make one to three offers for the undergraduate course in TRPR, and there are usually a number of postgraduate students studying for a master’s degree or PhD.

-As well as the Director of Studies, Dr Simon Ravenscroft, who works in the area of social and political theology and philosophy, Magdalene also boasts among its Fellows the Regius Professor of Divinity, Professor David Fergusson.
-Professor Fergusson is a leading authority in various areas of Christian doctrine and philosophical theology and enjoys teaching undergraduates.
+The Director of Studies for the undergraduate degree is Dr Simon Ravenscroft, who works primarily in philosophy of religion and social and political theory.
+The Regius Professor of Divinity, David Fergusson, is also a Fellow of the College, and is a leading authority in various areas of Christian doctrine and philosophical theology.
 Another senior member, Professor Eamon Duffy, is Emeritus Professor of the History of Christianity, and an expert in early modern Church history and the European reformations.
-The former Archbishop of Canterbury and former Master of the College, Dr Rowan Williams, remains an Honorary Fellow.
-Other Fellows with related interests include Professor Amira Bennison, who works on aspects of the History of Islam, and Dr John Munns, who works on medieval art, architecture, and ecclesiastical history.
-As a student of TRPR, you would be taught by academics from many different Colleges.
+Dr Rowan Williams remains an Honorary Fellow.
+Other fellows with related interests include Professor Amira Bennison, who works on aspects of the History of Islam, and Dr John Munns, who works on medieval art, architecture, and ecclesiastical history.

 Along with enthusiasm for the subject, successful candidates usually exhibit native intelligence, an ability to deal with texts and ideas, to think logically and coherently, and to make appropriate connections between related ideas and concepts.
 The interview is an opportunity for the candidate to show, through discussion, that they have these qualities.